Delectable late-night dishes

 12 small fresh mint leaves

-3 large pita breads Directions
+3 large pita breads

 1. Combine onion, jalapeno, cilantro, beef and spices in a bowl, mixing well.